 MAJOR LEAGUE ZOMBIE HUNTER & Design registration for clothing is cancelled

-Major League Baseball Properties, Inc. (“MLBP”) brought a cancellation action against Registrant Christopher Webb’s (“Registrant”) MAJOR LEAGUE ZOMBIE HUNTER & Design mark which had been registered on the Supplemental Register for “Clothing, namely, short and long sleeve t-shirts, sweatshirts, jackets, baseball hats, and beanies” in International Class 25.
+Our client, Major League Baseball Properties, Inc. (“MLBP”) brought a cancellation action against Registrant Christopher Webb’s (“Registrant”) MAJOR LEAGUE ZOMBIE HUNTER & Design mark which had been registered on the Supplemental Register for “Clothing, namely, short and long sleeve t-shirts, sweatshirts, jackets, baseball hats, and beanies” in International Class 25.
 MLBP alleged, among other things, that Registrant’s Mark was likely to cause confusion with MLBP’s famous marks.

 Registrant's Mark (as used) MLBP's Mark